-Reform of the public sector finance system so councils raise more funds locally, have confidence their financing is sustainable and greater ability to co-ordinate local public services.
+Reform of the public sector finance system so councils raise more funds locally, have confidence their financing is sustainable and fair, and have greater ability to co-ordinate local public services.

-- a business rates retention scheme is ready for implementation in April 2013 that provides councils with stability and predictability, the ability to retain the proceeds of local growth and adequate safeguards for councils starting with lower tax bases - the Public Health Grant is sufficient to meet local authority public health responsibilities and allocated on an equitable and transparent basis - councils have a customer-facing role in the delivery of universal credit - a full review is carried out of the funding arrangements for the countries of the Union, to ensure an equitable, needs-based approach that is fair to all parts of the UK - all fees and charges for local authority services are decentralised including those for services like planning.
+- a business rates retention scheme is ready for implementation in April 2013 that provides councils with stability and predictability, the ability to retain the proceeds of local growth, and adequate safeguards for councils starting with lower tax bases - the Public Health Grant is sufficient to meet local authority public health responsibilities and allocated on an equitable and transparent basis - councils have a customer-facing role in the delivery of universal credit - a full review is carried out of the funding arrangements for the countries of the Union, to ensure an equitable, needs-based approach that is fair to all parts of the UK - all fees and charges for local authority services are decentralised including those for services like planning - the new EU budget includes investment in the UK equal to or greater than current levels.

+LGA campaign for 2012/13

-Local government funding will be an LGA campaign theme for 2012/13 - highlighting the financial pressures on local services.
+Sustainable funding for local government - highlighting the financial pressures on local services.

-Efficiency and Productivity
+Efficiency and productivity